voorhoede/pretty-static-poc/readme.md

 Pretty Static draws inspiration from other web app frameworks like Next.js, Nuxt.js, Sapper and Eleventy.
 The setup is similar but without a JavaScript or Single Page App framework.
 That makes it ideal for mostly static sites.
-You can generate fully static sites.
+You can generate fully static sites (with 0kb client-side JS).
 And if you need dynamic rendering and an API for your data, Pretty offers this using serverless functions.

 ## Features